 Unexploded mortar bomb found in remote area of Scotland

 Scotland is home to vast areas of unused, sparsely populated land which makes it perfect for military training.
 In recent years, the boom in onshore wind energy has seen an increase in construction activity within rural Scotland.
-This has resulted in UXO finds in some areas left untouched since the 1940s.
+This has resulted in UXO finds in some areas which had been left untouched since the 1940s.

 The War Office requisitioned large areas of private land in 1940.
 This was in response to the threat of a German invasion of England.
 This led to much UXO contamination of civilian land.
-Consequently, mortar bombs can also be found in more surprising locations.

 A mortar is a simple infantry weapon.
 It fires a projectile in a high-arcing trajectory at low velocity.
 Mortar shells are usually cylindrical or teardrop-shaped.
 They deliver a range of effects including smoke, chemical and illumination.